 The conveyancing process usually involves a number of parties, including solicitors or conveyancers for the buyer and the seller, estate agents, lenders and surveyors.
 A good conveyancing lawyer will ensure that all of these parties work well together so that you can concentrate on the practical aspects of moving home.

-Why you should instruct Challenor Gardiner on your sale or purchase
+Why instruct Challenor Gardiner on your sale or purchase?

 As this is probably going to be the most important transaction of your life it pays to instruct an experienced conveyancer to do the legal work.
 At Challenor Gardiner our residential conveyancing lawyers have many years’ experience acting for clients buying and selling property and also acting for their lenders in the transaction.

 Not only that, we have been accredited specialists under The Law Society’s Conveyancing Quality Scheme (CQS) since 2013 and have to meet the schemes stringent quality standards.

 We also have the Law Society’s quality mark Lexcel accreditation v6 and we offer excellent client service, cost efficiency and minimum risks and work to the highest standards.